Siri gets smarter: How Apple Intelligence can amplify your app

 • Books: To integrate your app's ebook and audiobook functionality.

-• Browser: For actions such as bookmarking, managing tabs and search on page.
+• Browser: For actions such as bookmarking, managing tabs, and searching on the page.

 • Camera: To integrate your app's camera functionality.

-• File management: For creating folders, renaming and moving files.
+• File management: For creating folders, and renaming or moving files.

 • Journaling: For creating, updating, deleting, and searching journal entries.